aiplanethub/openagi/docs/getting-started/quickstart.md

         Agent(
             agentName="RESEARCHER",  # name
             role="RESEARCH EXPERT",  # role
-            goal="search for latest trends in Carona and Cancer treatment that includes medicines, physical exercises, overall management and prevention aspects", backstory="Has the capability to execute internet search tool", capability="search_executor",
+            goal="search for latest trends in COVID-19 and Cancer treatment that includes medicines, physical exercises, overall management and prevention aspects", backstory="Has the capability to execute internet search tool", capability="search_executor",
             task="search internet for the goal for the trends after first half of 2023",